kimjammer/Neuro-LLM-Server/README.md

 [MiniCPM-Llama3-V 2.5](https://github.com/OpenBMB/MiniCPM-V) is a relatively small but very high quality multimodal llm.
 It's finally something small and good enough to use for Neuro!
 This program will download and use the int4 quantized version which takes up approximately 8GB of VRAM.
+Since Neuro right now requires the full message before talking (defeating the purpose of streaming responses, I know), the end-of-speech to start-of-speech latency is 3-10 seconds depending on the length of the output.

-Right now, the server is only set up to do streaming response.
+Right now, the server is only set up to do streaming responses (Which is what Neuro uses).
 I may (or may not) add a few more features and make the endpoint more compliant to the OpenAI spec.

 ## Installation